wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.7.9 =
+* Add option to prevent random ad from appearing on last paragraph (to prevent it overlapping bottom ad).
+* New option to randomly pick again from pool for each random ad position.
+* Modify default list of search referrers to remove /search/.
+Could cause problem with Google Webmaster Tools.
+* Revert a change which unconditionally printed a debug message in hook after receiving report of a problem with it.

 = 0.9.7.8 =
 * Fix bug that prevents ads appearing on archive/home pages when certain plugins/themes are installed.